polywrap/documentation/src/docs/tutorials/new-create-wraps/part-one/project-manifest.md

   type:         # Type/language of project
 source:
   schema:       # Path to wrap schema
-  module:       # (Optional) Path to entry file; absent for interface wraps
+  module:       # (Optional) Path to module entry file; absent for interface wraps
   import_abis:  # (Optional) Array of URI redirects used to resolve imports in the schema
     - uri:      # One of the schema's import URI
       abi:      # Path to a local ABI or schema.
 Supported file formats: [*.graphql, *.info, *.json, *.yaml]